7RU7H/Archive/Tools/C2/Metasploit/Pivoting-and-Proxying-with-Metasploit.md

 ## Setting up Proxy with Metasploit

 Note: Depending on what version of Metasploit you are using, the Proxy Server module will be different.
-MSF5 and lower will have auxiliary/server/socks4a or socks5, MSF6 and newer will have socks/auxiliary/socks\_proxy.
+MSF5 and lower will have auxiliary/server/socks4a or socks5, MSF6 and newer will have `socks/auxiliary/socks\_proxy`.
 With MSF6, you will need to specify if you want to use SOCKS4(a) or SOCKS5.
+See [[SOCKS5-Protocol]].
 ```ruby
 use auxiliary/server/socks4a
 # msf6 !!